timmit147/Tech-manual/README.md

 ## First mistake

 I was trying to make a part of my product that was too high a level for me in such a short time.
-So I started over with a simpler solution.
+So I started again with a simpler solution.
 The failed code I tried was to create an app where you can adjust all the settings of the Smart air conditioner without using adafruit.
 I managed to connect to the wifi, but I couldn't get the content from a website because I kept getting weird error messages like error -1, error -4, error -11.
 I didn't understand these problems so I switched to a simpler problem to fix.

 ### Solution
 Start with something easy and if you succeed you can make it more dificult, this prevents you from getting stuck and skiping the basic principles.